spm/spm-docs/docs/tutorials/vbmcourse24/preprocessing.md

 Rather than selecting each file manually, you can speed this up using recursive search (shown above).
 At the end of the filter add `.nii` (to specify you want to look for all of the nifti files within the directories above) and then hit `Rec` (arrow).
 We will use this again later with other file specifiers.

-You will now need to modify the following options (summarized on the figure over):
+You will now need to modify the following options (summarized in the next figure):
 - `Save bias corrected` :material-arrow-right-bold: `Save bias corrected` (for making group average brain to project results on later).
 - `Native tissue` :material-arrow-right-bold: `Native and Dartel imported` for tissue classes 1-3
 - `Native tissue` :material-arrow-right-bold: `None` for tissue classes 4-6

 ![](../../assets/figures/tutorials/vbm_spm_course_2024/preprocessing_segment_batch_2.png)

-Before processing the data, it is a good idea to save the batch in-case you need to re-do/check again later:
+Before processing the data, it is a good idea to save the batch in case you need to re-do/check again later:

 ![](../../assets/figures/tutorials/vbm_spm_course_2024/preprocessing_segment_batch_3.png)